The Essential Key to Catholic Theology:

 The Church is both a Divine Mystery and a Human Institution

-The Church is both One "Body of Christ" and Many Local Communities
+The Church is both One Universal "Body of Christ" and Many Particular Local Communities

 The Church is both Holy (God's Spirit with us) and Imperfect (in need of ongoing reform)

-The Church needs both Traditionalists and Visionaries / Innovators
+The Church needs both Traditionalists who Preserve and Visionaries who Innovate

 The Eucharist is both the Sacrifice of Christ and a Community Meal of Thanksgiving